Analytic Quality Glossary

 The process of external quality review used in higher education to scrutinize colleges, universities, and higher education programs for quality assurance and quality improvement.
 Success results in an accredited institution and/or program.

-This basic idea has remained relatively unchanged over the last decade, although Chernay’s (1990) definition is rather more specific:
+The basic idea of external scrutiny has remained relatively unchanged for several decades, although Chernay’s (1990) definition is rather more specific:

 Accreditation assures the educational community, the general public, and other agencies or organisations that an institutions or programme (a) has clearly defined and educationally appropriate objectives, (b) maintains conditions under which their achievement can reasonably be expected, (c) is in fact accomplishing them substantially, and (d) can be expected to continue to do so.